syn2cat/doorbuzz/README.txt

 # doorbuzz
 raspberry Pi opening the front door and playing videos the button has an RGB led to show status
+features:
+* button to push to open the door
+* LED ring of 60 neopixels showing the current clock
+* video player showing some default videos while the space is open
+* a shutdown button for a clean shutdown
+* watchdog

 how to install
 ==============